Easter Chick Card Craft [Free Template]

-Practice fine motor skills and more with this easy craft and be sure to check out all of our chick craft ideas for more projects.
+If your kids enjoy this one, be sure to check out all of our chick craft ideas for even more cute spring projects to make this season.

 Homemade Easter Card